Gabriel Bispo

-Gabriel Bispo dos Santos (born 5 March 1997) is a Brazilian professional footballer who plays as a midfielder for Botafogo-SP in Campeonato Brasileiro Série B.
+Gabriel Bispo dos Santos (born 5 March 1997) is a Brazilian professional footballer who plays as a midfielder.

 Club career

 On 16 November 2021, Bispo moved to Finland after signing a deal with Kuopion Palloseura (KuPS) in top-tier Veikkausliiga.
 While playing with KuPS under the manager Simo Valakari in 2022, he was mainly used in an attacking role or as a forward.
 In September 2022, in the 2022 Finnish Cup final, Bispo scored the winning goal as KuPS defeated Inter Turku 1–0, and were crowned the Finnish Cup champions.